Healthdirect Free Australian health advice you can count on.

 How can bullying be stopped?

-If bullying is not challenged and stopped, it can contribute to a culture where bullying is tolerated.
-If this occurs, everyone feels powerless to stop it.
+If bullying is not managed appropriately and stopped, it can add to a culture where bullying is allowed.
+When this happens, people may feel like they can't speak up or make it stop.

 If you are the person being bullied, you may need to use a few different strategies, such as: